This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 The Therm-a-Rest Hyperion 20F is the lightest and most compact sleeping bag in this review.
 Weighing in at only 19 oz / 550 grams and with a pack size just a little bigger than a water bottle it is an impressive ultralight sleeping bag.

 A large amount of weight savings comes from the narrow internal dimensions of the bag.
-It is one of the tightest fitting bags in this review.
-If you are primarily a back sleeper it will suit you perfectly, but if you are a side sleeper or like to toss and turn during the night it does not offer much internal room.
+When I used this sleeping bag I found it to be one of the narrowest mummy bags in this review.
+As a result, it will not be for everyone.
+If you are a side sleeper or like to toss and turn during the night it does not offer much internal room.
+And if you are a large build then this will be just too tight for you.
+But, if you are primarily a back sleeper and not a large build then it will suit you perfectly as an ultralight and ultra-compact sleeping bag.

 To reduce weight to the absolute minimum the sleeping bag packs 70% of the down on the top and sides of the bag with only 30% on the bottom.
 So rolling over during the night will not be as thermally efficient as being a back sleeper.
 It also has a clip and strap to go under your sleeping pad to keep the bag in place.